rakutentech/ios-inappmessaging/README.md

 ### **3. logEvent()**
 This method is provided for the host application to log and save events.
 These events will be used to match campaign triggers which initiates the display of a message whenever a specific event or a set of events occur.
 Call this method at appropriate locations in your app, and based on your use-case.

 For each logged event, the SDK will match it with the ongoing message's triggers that are configured in the Dashboard.
-Once all of the required events are logged by the app, the message will be displayed in the current registered activity.
-If no activity is registered, it will be displayed in the next registered activity.
+Once all of the required events are logged by the app, the message will be displayed in the current session.

 **The method signature is:**